Roseville Transit Preferred Service Plan

 Overview:

-Roseville is reviewing significant changes to its public transit system as part of the Transportation 360 initiative.
-These changes include updating citywide Arrow on-demand service and reconfiguring bus routes to elevate the transit experience, promote sustainable urban mobility, and enhance data-driven decision-making in transit planning.
-Your feedback is important and will help shape future changes.
+Roseville is moving forward with significant changes to its public transit system as part of the Transportation 360 initiative.
+On November 19, the Transportation Commission and Roseville Transit approved the preferred service plan, which includes updates to the citywide Arrow on-demand service and a reconfiguration of bus routes to enhance the transit experience, promote sustainable urban mobility, and support data-driven decision-making in transit planning.

 Why Changes Are Being Considered: